-- A. Each shipment to the U.S. shall be of good quality, free of off-tastes and off-aromas and be stored in accordance with good commercial practice.
-No live infestation is permitted. - B. The cashews shall be packed in new, clean, dry, leakproof, lead-free containers with an airtight (hermetic) seal and without internal paper liners.
+- A. Each shipment to the U.S. shall be of good quality and be stored in accordance with good commercial practice.
+No live infestation is permitted. - B. The cashews shall be packed in new, clean, dry, leak-proof, lead-free containers with an airtight (hermetic) seal and without internal paper liners.
 Packaging shall be of sufficient strength to assure the integrity of the product during normal shipment and storage.

-The outer container shall be free of infestation and visible mold and sealed without staples, unless specified by the end user.
-Cardboard cartons must be a minimum of 200-pound test, 32 ECT.
+The outer container shall be constructed of a new cardboard, free of infestation and visual mold and sealed without staples, unless otherwise specified by the end user.
+Cartons must be a minimum of 200-pound test, 32 ECT.
+Only food-grade CO2 is permitted.